comfysage/site/content/blog/neovim-native-configuration.md

-i didn't add custom keymaps unless a feature did not have a keymap builtin, like `:tabnew` which i bound to `<C-w><tab>`, or when the defaults required ergonomics that would simply break my hand, like `<C-^>` to open the alternate file which i bound to `<C-j>` (which surpringly wasn't used yet by neovim).
+i didn't add custom keymaps unless a feature did not have a keymap builtin, like `:tabnew` which i bound to `<C-w><tab>`, or when the defaults required ergonomics that would simply break my hand, like `<C-^>` to open the alternate file which i bound to `<C-j>` (a keymap that surpringly wasn't used yet by neovim).

-additionally, i made exceptions for keymaps which i found better fit neovim's keymap model: switching tabs made more sense with `bracket + <tab>` than `gt/gT`. although the goal is minimalism, i didn't want to compromise on my preferences - sylvee can be a little opinionated sometimes.
+additionally, i made exceptions for keymaps which i found to better fit neovim's keymap model: switching tabs made more sense with `bracket + <tab>` than `gt/gT`. although the goal is minimalism, i didn't want to compromise on my preferences - sylvee can be a little opinionated sometimes.